-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Trust and the academies have adequate resources to continue in operational existence for the foreseeable future.
-For this reason, it continues to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the Accounting Policies note of the financial statements.
+As such, there is no material risk to the Trust's ability to continue in operational existence for the foreseeable future and the Trust continues to adopt the going concern basis in preparing the financial statements.
+Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.